digipost/signering-docs/source/client-integration/direct-flow.rst

     ..  group-tab:: HTTP

         Finally, make a ``HTTP POST`` request to the ``confirmation-url`` to confirm that you have completed the job.
-If :ref:`langtidslagring` is used, this will mark the assignment as completed and stored.
+If :ref:`langtidsvalidering-og-lagring` is used, this will mark the assignment as completed and stored.
 Otherwise, the assignment will be deleted from the signing portal.

 Specifying queues